Rebecca is a leadership coach helping women develop their leadership skills through purpose, passion, and relentless acts of self-love.

 Good.
 I want whatever you choose to do with your life to make you happy.

-There no rule saying you can't love your children and care for them and your spouse, or have a fulfilling career, while also pursuing your life's purpose as a woman.
+There is no rule saying that you can't love your children and care for them and your spouse or that you can't have a fulfilling career while also pursuing your life's purpose as a woman.
 In fact, there's no rule saying these things can't be your "only" purpose.
 I would only encourage you to consider thinking beyond them.

 Here's a truth you won't hear often: Your #1 purpose in life is to be happy.
 Everything else you do comes down to that one thing.
 You're here to become happy.

 Being a wife and mother should make you happy.
 If it doesn't make you happy, you should avoid it.
 Being a career woman should make you happy.
 If it doesn't make you happy, you should change it.

 I don't want you to stop doing what makes you happy.
 In fact, I want the opposite for you.